Complex behavior from intrinsic motivation to occupy action-state path space: Appendix

 where the matrix with coefficients $w_{ik} \in \{0,1\}$ indicates whether action $a_k$ is available at state $s_i$ ($w_{ik} = 1$) or not ($w_{ik}=0$), and $j$ extends over all states, with the understanding that if a state $s_j$ is not a possible successor from state $s_i$ and action $a_k$ then $p_{ijk}=0$.

 \end{theorem}

 Note that the we simultaneously optimize $|S|$ expected returns, one per state $s$, each with respect to the set of probabilities $\pi=\{\pi(a|s) : a \in A(s), s \in S\}$.

-\begin{proof} We first note that the expected return in Eq. (\ref{eq_expected_return}) is continuous and differentiable in the policy except at the boundaries (i.e., $\pi(a|s)=0$ for some action-state $(a,s)$).
+\begin{proof} We first note that the expected return in Eq. (\ref{eq_expected_return}) is continuous and has continuous derivatives with respect to the policy except at the boundaries (i.e., $\pi(a|s)=0$ for some action-state $(a,s)$).
 Choosing a state $s$, we first take partial derivatives with respect to $\pi(a|s)$ for each $a \in \mathcal{A}(s)$ in both sides of (\ref{eq_V_rec_gen}), and then evaluate them at a critical point $\pi^c$ to obtain the condition